hpi-swa-teaching/SmalltalkDocs/README.md

 #### Development

-To be able to actively develop for SmalltalkDocs Smaprat, please clone this GitHub repository with the "Git Browser" and checkout all objects afterwards.
-(You may have to switch the baseline from above to the "dev" branch first!)
+To be able to actively develop for SmalltalkDocs Smaprat, please clone this GitHub repository with the "Git Browser" and checkout all objects afterwards. _(You may have to switch the baseline from above to the "dev" branch first!)_

 ### Smaprat Frontend

 Since the Smaprat frontend uses React, there are two fundamental ways to get a local copy running.

-#### Easy installation
+#### Easy Installation

 Download the latest artifact .zip from the Github Actions page of this repository - e.g. for [branch:dev](https://github.com/hpi-swa-teaching/SmalltalkDocs/actions?query=workflow%3A%22Frontend+CI%22+branch%3Adev).
 The artifact is named "smaprat-frontend.zip" and contains a compiled version of the React `.jsx` code.